DutchEnglish

 Isokinetic strength test

-This test is frequently performed for back, shoulder and knee complaints.
-It is a test of strength in which the muscles around the joint or back are subjected to maximum stress.
-The treating fysioThe therapist determines whether that burden is justified.
-The test is performed if you have been revalidating with us for some time.
+This test is often performed for back, shoulder and knee complaints.
+It is a strength test in which the muscles around the joint or back are maximally loaded.
+The treating physiotherapist determines whether this load is responsible.
+The test is performed when you have been rehabilitating with us for some time.

 If a prosthesis has been placed (knee or shoulder prosthesis) you are not eligible for this test.
 However, we can analyze the muscle force around the joint in a different, less stressful way.